 Chattanooga’s only German-American gastropub, Brewhaus pairs classics like schnitzel, egg noodles, and brats with German-inspired beer and wines.
 Brewhaus is best enjoyed on the covered porch overlooking Coolidge Park or the sunny outdoor patio.

-Taco Mamacita is a casual taco fusion joint in North Shore.
+Taco Mamacita is a casual taco fusion joint on the Northshore.
 Try house-made nachos, enchiladas, or Peruvian chicken.
-The dishes are made with local ingredients and pair well with a hand-mixed drink.
+The dishes are made with local ingredients and pair well with a hand-mixed margarita.
 Enjoy your meal on the low-key patio that always attracts a crowd.

-If you want to sip hand-roasted, seasonal coffee among exposed brick walls, look no further than Mean Mug Coffeehouse.
+If you want to sip hand-roasted, seasonal coffee among exposed brick walls, look no further than Mean Mug Coffeehouse on the Southside.
 Enjoy the eclectic, private courtyard as you drink local Velo Coffee Roasters coffee with artisan pastries.
 You can also grab breakfast or lunch.

-In the heart of Southside, Alleia specializes in creative interpretations of rustic Italian cuisine.
-Savor hand-made pasta dishes, Neapolitan style pizza, and antipasta on the serene porch that features climbing Jasmine and views of Lookout Mountain.
+In the heart of the Southside, Alleia specializes in creative interpretations of rustic Italian cuisine.
+Savor hand-made pasta dishes, Neapolitan-style pizza, and antipasta on the serene porch that features climbing Jasmine and views of Lookout Mountain.